Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Introduction

-Similarly to most \acrshort{ml} algorithms, \acrshort{dt} induction algorithms have hyperparameters whose values must be set.
-Due to the high number of possible configurations, and their large influence on the predictive performance of the induced models, hyperparameter tuning is often warranted~\cite{Bergstra:2011,Pilat:2013,Massimo:2016,Padierna:2017}.
-The tuning task is usually investigated for ``black-box'' algorithms, such as \acrshortpl{ann} and \acrshortpl{svm}, but not for \acrshortpl{dt}.
-There are some prior studies investigating the evolutionary design of new \acrshort{dt} induction algorithms~\cite{Barros:2012,Barros:2015}, but only few on hyperparameter tuning for them~\cite{Reif:2011, Molina:2012, Reif:2014}.
+\begin{sloppypar} Similarly to most \acrshort{ml} algorithms, \acrshort{dt} induction algorithms might improve their performance through hyperparameters setup.
+Due to the high number of possible configurations and their significant influence on the predictive performance of the induced models, hyperparameter tuning is often warranted~\citep{Bergstra:2011,Massimo:2016,Pilat:2013,Padierna:2017}.
+Moreover, highly accurate \acrshort{dt} induction algorithms grounded on pre-prune (e.g., CTree and CHAID) or post-prune (e.g., C4.5, J48 and CART) strategies demand setting up appropriate hyperparameter settings since inaccurate ones lead to under-fitting or over-fitting problems \citep{loh2014fifty}.
+The tuning task is usually performed to ``black-box'' algorithms, such as \acrshortpl{ann} and \acrshortpl{svm}, but not for \acrshortpl{dt}.
+There are some prior studies investigating the evolutionary design of new \acrshort{dt} induction algorithms~\citep{Barros:2012,Barros:2015}, but only a few on hyperparameter tuning~\citep{Molina:2012,Reif:2011,Reif:2014}.

-This paper investigates the effects of the hyperparameter tuning on the predictive performance of \acrshort{dt} induction algorithms, as well as the impact hyperparameters have on the final predictive performance of the induced models.
-For such, three \acrshort{dt} induction algorithms were chosen as study cases: two of the most popular algorithms in Machine Learning~\cite{Wu:2009} - the J48 algorithm, a \texttt{WEKA}~\cite{Witten:2005} implementation for the Quinlan`s C4.5~\cite{Quinlan:1993}; the Breiman et al.\textquotesingle s \acrshort{cart} algorithm~\cite{Breiman:1984}; and the algorithm ''\acrfull{ctree}''~\cite{Hothorn:2006}, a more recent implementation that embeds statistical tests to define whether a split must occur (similar to~CHAID)~\cite{Kass:1980}.
+Alternatively, the default hyperparameter values suggested in the vastest most vast of \acrshort{dt} implementations might support effective predictive performance in ordinary classification problems.
+Furthermore, the tuning execution does not guarantee improvements over the default values at the cost of extra computational effort. \end{sloppypar}

+Shedding light on the effects of the hyperparameter tuning, in this paper, we investigated the hyperparameter profile of \acrshort{dt} induction algorithms by evaluating their predictive performance and analyzing their convergence during the tuning procedure.
+We conducted experiments to answer the following research questions: \begin{enumerate}[i)] \item Is \acrshort{hp} tuning of \acrshort{dt} really necessary? \item When performing \acrshort{hp} tuning, which are the most recommended techniques to perform such a task regarding predictive performance and computational time? \item Which \acrshortpl{hp} most impact \acrshort{dt} predictive performance? \item When to tune? \end{enumerate}